 The church was considered unique because of its original interior artifacts, including the pump organ, altar statue, raised pulpit, original pews, and its similarity to Þingvellir in Iceland.
 This site was and still remains a very popular place for the Icelandic tourists to visit.
 The statue of Christ on the altar was of particular significance to parishioners and was a part of the church when it was constructed in 1892.
 The original copy of this statue was created by Bertel Thorvaldsen, who was the son of an Icelander who settled in Denmark.

 Many photos and the story of our Icelandic ancestors and the Thingvalla Church are now immortalized by six storyboard panels at the memorial site.
-I designed and researched for five of the panels.
-Arlan Steinolfson did one that shows a homestead map.
-It was a great project and the site was dedicated August 2, 2007.
+I designed and researched five of the six panels, worked with the printing company, and found the artist who sculpted the statue replica.
+Arlan Steinolfson did the storyboard panel that shows a homestead map for the settlers.
+It was an amazing project and the site was dedicated August 2, 2007.

 In this photo with the flags of North Dakota, Iceland, and the USA, you can see the burial-place of the famous poet, K.N.
 Júlíus.
 He who worked as a farm hand and grave-digger in the area and he would probably find a humorous line or two for us even today.
 Icelandic visitors come to Thingvalla and visit his grave and read his poetry.
 I will write about him another day!